 All of those changes can help support the musculoskeletal system and bring pain relief, but beyond those physical improvements, Dr. McCall believes that the greatest benefit yoga can provide to patients is in their mind.

 "In yoga there is a difference between pain and suffering.
-Pain is often caused by physical things, but the mind fuels the fires of suffering by thinking about it and coming to INVALID ARTICLE ID, which activates your stress response system," says Dr. McCall.
+Pain is often caused by physical things, but the mind fuels the fires of suffering by thinking about it and coming to negative conclusions, which activates your stress response system," says Dr. McCall.
 "When you do meditation

 or breathing practices, you start to see the role that the mind plays